ArthurGuy/BBMembershipSystem/readme.md

 The Build Brighton membership management system

-New members can join and create accounts, payments are tracked and managed through the system and GoCardless
+New members can join and create accounts, payments are tracked and managed through the system.

-###Features
+### Features
 * Member signup form which collects full name and address, emergency contact and profile photo.
 * Direct Debit setup and payment collection through GoCardless
 * Regular monthly direct debit payment runs for each user